 Publisher: Yale University Press 2015

 Where the Heart Beats: John Cage, Zen Buddhism, and the Inner Life of Artists

 Publisher: Penguin Press, 2012

 Author: Jonathan Harr

 Author: Ross King

-(books or videos not recomended but should be viewed or read)
+books or videos not recommended but should be read or viewed

 Seven Days in the Art World